Skip to main content

 WITNEY SERIES (BB), 2022 © Gavin Jantjes.
 All Rights Reserved, DACS/Artimage.
 Photo: A.K.
 Purkiss

-This is the first in a new series of monthly Policy and Public Affairs updates, highlighting the work that DACS undertakes on behalf of our members, and the wider community of visual artists.
+This is the first in a new series of regular Policy and Public Affairs updates, highlighting the work that DACS undertakes on behalf of our members, and the wider community of visual artists.

 General Election activity